nhsconnect/prm-practice-migration/guide/01-kickoff.md

 ### For the Kickoff meeting, you should involve at a minimum...

-* The migration Project manager - This may be a representative from your CSU/CCG or in some cases the Practice manager
+* The migration Project manager - This may be a representative from your CSU/CCG or in some cases the Practice manager or lead GP

 * Practice managers - Including any staff that will play a role in managing/supporting the migration